 Although I’ve tested quite a few coffees, there are only 3 that I’d recommend so far.
 Most are either too bitter, harsh or completely miss the mark of an authentic representation.
 Another issue is that many have a chemical and or plastic taste, so obviously they were cut from the list.

 The charts below can be useful for developing recipes, as they offer a spectrum of complementary and contrasting flavours.
 The charts also reveal some similarities between coffee, chocolate and tobacco.

 Non-tobacco lovers please note

 There are numerous tobaccos that won’t impart a noticeable tobacco flavour, especially when utilised in lower percentages.
 Jungle Flavors RY4 Double comes to mind, as does Juice Factory’s Black and Mild.
 Also, mixing in flavours such as creams, vanillas and caramels help to soften or disguise any trace of milder tobaccos.
 What tobacco can do is enhance, complement or combine more earthy, robust and compatible profiles, making for a richer coffee with greater characteristics.

 When it comes to vaping and coffee recipes, one’s imagination is the only limitation.
 Below, I’ve listed some pairing ideas that compliment or elevate coffee flavours, albeit that most are fairly traditional.
 Many can be combined, and some better suit straight coffees or espressos.

 Obviously, alcohols are a natural pairing for coffee, especially Bourbons, Rums and Kahlua.
-I currently have around 30 or so tobaccos and they all seem to complement.
+I currently have around 30 or more tobaccos and they all seem to complement.
 I tend to use coffee as either a subtle accent-additive or as a layered flavour.

 All of these examples are available as flavour concentrates.